stfc/terraform-openstack/README.md

 Last command struggles with creating all the openstack VMs, this happens when doing it manually and is not related to terraform, it is due to cloud instability.

-### Setup an ssh-agent for connecting to the cluster with RKE.
-(This may not be needed)
+### Setup an ssh-agent
+This may be needed for connecting to the cluster with RKE.

 ```shell
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_rsa
 ```

+### Create inventory
-### Use terraform to output the ansible inventory into your ansible directory
+Use terraform to output the ansible inventory into your ansible directory

 ```shell
 terraform output -raw ansible_inventory > ../ansible/inventory.ini
 ```

+### Set up nodes
-### Use terraform to set up nodes for RKE deployment (It is recommended to run these repeatedly until they execute with no errors):
+Use terraform to set up nodes for RKE deployment.
+You will need to run these repeatedly until they execute with no errors.

 ```shell
 cd ../ansible/playbooks; ansible-playbook setup-nodes.yml; cd ../terraform
 ```

+### Acess your cluster
-### To acess your cluster with kubectl you will need to get rke2.yaml from controlplane.Export KUBECONFIG as an environment variable so that ansible can pick it up.
+To acess your cluster with kubectl you will need to get `rke2.yaml` from controlplane.
+Export KUBECONFIG as an environment variable so that ansible can pick it up.

 ```shell
 export KUBECONFIG=/etc/rancher/rke2/rke2.yaml